© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of medieval college is a scheduled monument protected by Historic England under reference 1006243.
 View the official record →

-Site of medieval college is a scheduled ancient monument in Shropshire recording the remains of a medieval educational and ecclesiastical establishment.
+Site of medieval college is a scheduled ancient monument in Shropshire, England, representing the remains of an educational or ecclesiastical institution established during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006243.

 Site of medieval college is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006243.